vmware-tanzu/cartographer/rfc/rfc-0016-validate-template-outputs.md

 ##### ClusterImageTemplate
 The image field to which a `ClusterImageTemplate` points should resolve to a string.
-Further validation (ensuring that the string is a valid digest) is appropriate.
+Further validation (ensuring that the string is a valid digest and not a tag) is appropriate.

 ```yaml
 ---